Coronavirus (COVID-19) Updates, Advice and Guidance

 - Physical or mental illness, disability or impairment

 Yes.
 We take your health and safety and the wellbeing of all our learners and staff very seriously.
-Our plans to reopen the College involve detailed planning to ensure social distancing can be maintained and that all appropriate health and safety measures will be in place in line with the national guidance at the time.
-We will control the number of people on campus every day, introduce aspects such as one way systems to minimise the chances of contact with others and enhance cleaning systems.
-We will also reduce class sizes by splitting most classes into two which will mean you being in a class of 10 learners onsite whilst another 10 of your classmates complete work at home.
-There will also be times when you are completing work at home whilst the other half of your group attend onsite.
+Our plans involve detail planning to ensure social distancing can be maintained and that all appropriate health and safety measures are in place in line with the national guidance.
+We have introduced aspects such as one way systems to minimise the chances of contact with others and enhanced cleaning systems.
+There may be times when you are completing work at home whilst the other half of your group attend onsite.
 We will also arrange for you to join your class remotely at times through Microsoft Teams.

 We have placed a number of images and videos on our website of how we have set up the College and we will continue to do this over the next few months.

-Although this will vary depending on your course, we would anticipate that your average week may look like this:
+During the closure of education settings, you will follow your normal College timetable, but you will be attending classes remotely.
+Once the lockdown has ended this may vary depending on your course, however we would anticipate that your average week may look like this:

 - Specific times when you will attend theory and practical lessons onsite as part of your group of 10.
 Some of these classes may also have the other half of your group joining you remotely through Microsoft Teams (we are calling this the “split classroom”);

 - Specific times when you will be expected to attend Microsoft Teams sessions at home that may mean, for example, you join a class remotely that is taking place in the College or that you are completing work on Microsoft Teams whilst your tutor is available online to support you;

 - Specific times when you will attend a tutorial session, both onsite or remotely, to meet with your Progress Coach or other member of staff;

 - You will have work to complete at home and you will then email this to your tutors every week;

 - If you are studying maths and English then there will also be specific times when you will attend these, both onsite and remotely;